AMSP-04/NETN-LOG/NETN-LOG.md

 ## Interaction Classes

-Note that inherited and dependency parameters are not not included in the description of interaction classes.
+Note that inherited and dependency parameters are not included in the description of interaction classes.

 ```mermaid
 graph RL